hitchtest/hitch/README.rst

 * HitchTest_         - simple declarative test description language based on YAML and jinja2.
 * HitchServe_        - simple service orchestration to let you easily write functional tests for service based applications.
-* HitchEnvironment_  - plugin to let you define the environment your tests will run on.
 * HitchSMTP_         - Mock SMTP server - to test email sending in your functional tests.
 * HitchCron_         - Mock cron server - to test applications require cron-like behavior.
 * HitchSelenium_     - Simple wrapper around selenium to let you mock browser usage.